pastel-pickup/nlp-drug-recommend/writeup.md

     - sixth topic: "acne, skin, face, use, clear"

-6. Topic model matrix created through refinement of previous steps 3 and 4 - As shown above, after 20 iterations, LSA yielded the following topics:
+5. Topic model matrix created through refinement of previous steps 3 and 4 - As shown above, after 20 iterations, LSA yielded the following topics:

     1. Period
     2. Pain
     3. Birth control
     4. Weight
     5. Mood
     6. Acne

+  Note: upon closer assessment, #1 should be Pain and #2 should be Sleep.
+This note is for future refinement of the model.

 8. Recommendation system created using Content-Based Filtering -
 9. Web Application of recommendation system using Streamlit -